 The root landing page for these new SaaS help resources of HPE testing tools, is hidden and difficult to find, it is located at;

-The information contained in these help resources are located on your system after installing any HPE product, however if your not on one of these machines and researching an issue, these online resources are invaluable.
+The information contained in these helpful resources are located on your system after installing any HPE product, however, if your not on one of these machines and researching an issue, these online resources are invaluable.

 The locally installed resources also do not contain all the latest modifications to the functional reference.
 HPE copies the above site into the patch releases for their products.
 If you want the latest help, go to the URL on the internet.